Test-Time Degradation Adaptation for Open-Set Image Restoration: Experiments

 \textbf{Image Denoising} aims to remove noises from an noise image.
-To evaluate our ZeroAIR on noises, we introduce Kodak24 dataset, which consists of 24 natural clean images, and is commonly used for testing image denoising methods.
-Similarly, we center crop and resize the image to match the image size of the pretrained diffusion model, and obtain the noise images by adding the Gaussian noises with the noise level of $\sigma=30$ to the clean images.
+To evaluate our method, we introduce Kodak24 dataset which consists of 24 natural clean images, and is commonly used for testing image denoising methods.
+Similarly, we center crop and resize the image to match the size of the PDM, and obtain the noise images by adding the Gaussian noises with the noise level of $\sigma=30$ to the clean images.

-For comparisons, we compare ZeroAIR with four representative image denoising methods, \ie, BM3D~\cite{bm3d}, N2S \cite{n2s}, N2V~\cite{n2v}, and DIP~\cite{dip}, which also work in the zero-shot way.
-Similarly, the above methods except for DIP are specially designed for image denoising.
-To conduct image denoising through our method, we set the loss weights $\lambda_{1-3}$, $\gamma_{1-5}$ and the guidance scale $s$ as 3, 5e-3, 1e-3, 1, 0.9, 0, 0, 5e-4, and 5000, respectively.

-The quantitative results are presented in~\cref{tab:dn}.
+We compare our method with four zero-shot image denoising methods, \textit{i.e.}, BM3D~\cite{bm3d}, N2S~\cite{n2s}, N2V~\cite{n2v}, and DIP~\cite{dip}.
+The above methods except for DIP are specifically designed for image denoising.
+The quantitative results are presented in Tab.\ref{tab:dn}.
 From the table, one could see that our method obtains comparable even better results than those task-specific methods.
-Specifically, our method obtains 0.032 and 0.019 higher SSIM value than BM3D and DIP, respectively.
-Meanwhile, our method also outperforms N2V and DIP in PSNR value with a large margin of 1.00 and 0.59, respectively.
-Although not achieving the best performance, our method enjoys the appealing capacity of all-in-one.
-In addition, we present the qualitative results in~\cref{fig:denoising}, from which one could see that our method obtains clearer results with better fidelity to the ground truth than the compared methods.
+To be specific, our method obtains 0.035 and 0.022 higher SSIM value than BM3D and DIP, respectively.
+Meanwhile, our method also outperforms N2V and DIP in PSNR value with a large margin of 1.32 and 0.91, respectively.
+Although not achieving the best performance, our method enjoys the appealing capacity of addressing OIR through one model.
+In addition, we present the qualitative results in Fig.\ref{fig:denoising}, from which one could see that our method obtains clearer results with better fidelity to ground truths than the compared methods.